Jade (1995 film): Critical response

 The film received negative reviews from critics.
-Rotten Tomatoes retrospectively collected 30 reviews and gave the film an approval score of 13%, with an average rating of 4.2/10.
+Rotten Tomatoes retrospectively collected 33 reviews and gave the film an approval score of 18%, with an average rating of 4.5/10.
 The site's consensus reads: "An ostensible erotic thriller that's largely neither erotic nor thrilling, Jade marks one of several unfortunate low points for aggressively sexual mid-'90s cinema".
-On Metacritic it has a score of 33% based on reviews from 27 critics, indicating "generally unfavorable reviews".
+On Metacritic, it has a score of 33% based on reviews from 27 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.
 Gene Siskel singled the film out as the worst one he saw in 1995.
+In his print review, he described it as "a sad, raunchy thriller by William Friedkin [that's] just the kind of sick, pointless entertainment that Sen. Robert Dole was railing about.
+The conclusion is so confusing that even after it was reshot it makes little sense.
+Friedkin tries to juice the action with a desperate move—a San Francisco car chase."

-Roger Ebert of the Chicago Sun-Times responded to Siskel's worst-of selection by mounting a very mild defense where he said that he didn't think the movie was amongst the worst of 1995, although he added that he gave it a thumbs-down grade on their show and said that the plot was incomprehensible; in his print review, Ebert awarded it 2 out of 4 stars, and wrote: "There's only one character we can identify with - a San Francisco police detective played by David Caruso - and he doesn't drive the plot so much as get swept along by it."
+Roger Ebert of the Chicago Sun-Times responded to Siskel's worst-of selection by mounting a very mild defense where he said that he didn't think the movie was amongst the worst of 1995, although he added that he gave it a thumbs-down grade on their show and said that the plot was incomprehensible; in his print review, published a week earlier than Siskel's, Ebert awarded it two out of four stars, and wrote: "There's only one character we can identify with - a San Francisco police detective played by David Caruso - and he doesn't drive the plot so much as get swept along by it."

-Brian Lowry of Variety called it "A muddled mix of sex, political corruption and murder, Jade is a jigsaw puzzle that never puts all the pieces together."
+Brian Lowry of Variety called it: "A muddled mix of sex, political corruption and murder, Jade is a jigsaw puzzle that never puts all the pieces together."

 Janet Maslin of The New York Times wrote: "Though the combination of Linda Fiorentino, Chazz Palminteri and David Caruso promised Jade some fire, it winds up with no more spark than a doused campfire."